ZJU-STLAB/PC-TRT/README.md

     - **Input the test case set of the historical version in JSON format**.
 Refer to `test/test_suite.json` for the input format.
 If the input test case set is empty, the tool will generate test cases for all paths within the function under test.

 5. **configuration of driver function**
+   Due to the limitations of KLEE and other factors, the types supported by the current driver function generation only include int and char.
+If the driver function fails to be generated, you need to configure the three-step driver function according to the instructions in the following figure.
 ![image](https://github.com/ZJU-STLAB/PC-TRT-a-test-case-reuse-and-generate-tool/blob/main/figs/config.png)